pishleback/Algebraeon/README.md

 Despite the output, the roots found are _not_ numerical approximations.
 Rather, they are stored internally as exact algebraic numbers by using isolating boxes in the complex plane and isolating intervals on the real line.

 <img width="2158" height="1308" alt="Capture" src="https://github.com/user-attachments/assets/c727c71a-2345-45e4-81a5-35c8066024ea" />

+## Use of AI

+The vast majority of the codebase was written by a human without AI assistance.
+Where AI has been used, it has been fully reviewed by a human prior to inclusion into the codebase.